microsoft/Windows-IoT-Samples/I2CPortExpander/CS/README.md

+---
+page_type: sample
+urlFragment: I2CPortExpander
+languages:
+  - csharp
+products:
+  - Windows 10
+  - Windows IoT
+  - Windows 10 IoT Enterprise
+description: A sample that shows how to use a port expander to read the status of a tactile switch and control an LED for Windows 10 IoT Enterprise.
+---

 # I2C port expander

-In this sample, we'll connect an I2C port expander to your Upboard and create a simple app that uses the port expander to read the status of a tactile switch and control an LED.
+In this sample, we'll connect an I2C port expander to your Windows 10 IoT Enterprise device and create a simple app that uses the port expander to read the status of a tactile switch and control an LED.

 No background knowledge of I2C or port expanders is needed.
 If you want to know more about I2C, SparkFun provides a great [tutorial on I2C](https://learn.sparkfun.com/tutorials/i2c).

-### Connect the I2C Port Expander to your device
+## Step 1: Connect the I2C Port Expander to your device

 You will need the following components:

-* 1 Upboard
+* 1 Windows 10 IoT Enterprise Compatible Board (This example uses an [UP Board](https://up-board.org/up/specifications/))

 * <a name="I2C_PortExpander"></a>1 [MCP23008 8-bit I/O Port Expander](http://www.digikey.com/product-detail/en/MCP23008-E%2FP/MCP23008-E%2FP-ND/735951) in PDIP package